 self.draw()

-Run it—the browser should now work off of the parsed HTML tree.
+Run it—the browser should now use the parsed HTML tree.

 The parser now handles HTML pages correctly—at least when the HTML is